Nationwide bereavement: funeral costs released before probate

 Probate (known as a Grant of Representation in England and Wales, or a Certificate of Confirmation in Scotland) gives you the legal authority to administer someone’s estate.
 Whether Nationwide requires it depends on the total balance held in sole accounts.

 • Under £50,000 – you can close the account using Nationwide’s Bereavement Request form alone.
-No Grant of Probate or Letters of Administration is required, as long as you are not applying for one.
+No Grant of Probate or Letters of Administration is required.

 • £50,000 or more – Nationwide requires a Grant of Representation and a closure form signed by the Personal Representative before releasing funds.